Whiting Bay

 Whiting Bay (Eadar Dhà Rubha, "between two headlands") is a village located on the Isle of Arran in the Firth of Clyde, Scotland 4 miles south of Lamlash and 8 miles south of Brodick.
-It is the island of Arran's third largest settlement behind Lamlash and Brodick.
+With more than 600 inhabitants it’s the third largest village on the island of Arran, behind Lamlash and Brodick.

 It is called after the bay near the southern end of Arran's east coast that the settlement sits on.